 Many of us have wild imaginations.
 Thinking big is often what motivates us to pursue that startup idea, buy the nice house, book the exotic vacation, and work hard for six-pack abs.
 All of these dreams may seem challenging, stress-inducing, and even out of reach for a while, but not fitness.
 Everyone deserves, and can have, a healthy body sooner rather than later.
 If you reframe your goals, even the slightest, you can see attainable results right away.

 How do you do this?
-We asked Pete Egoscue, co-founder of Elev8d Fitness—a new home workout program designed to deliver total-body results by working out as little as 8 minutes, 4 days a week—to share his top advice for overcoming fitness obstacles and achieving your goals.
+We asked Pete Egoscue, Sonima’s pain and anatomy advisor and co-founder of Elev8d Fitness, the new home workout program brought to you by the experts of Sonima, to share his top advice for overcoming fitness obstacles and achieving your goals.
 Here’s what he says.

 1. Change Your Perspective on Exercise

 “If you view fitness as an obstacle to overcome, then you’re producing stress and getting less and less in return,” says Egoscue, who holds that the best workouts are the ones that are measured in joy, not in the number of abs visible in a bikini.
 When your instincts tell you something is stressful, painful or unpleasant, that’s when people stop going to the gym.

 Instead of thinking about fitness as a chore, think of it as an opportunity to do something you enjoy.
 This may involve changing your routine or your go-to workout method.
 Celebrate playground-esque moves, like bear crawls and jumping up onto benches, because they’re fun.
 They allow you to be in the moment, rather than worrying about your to-do list or what you need to work on to alter your body.
 An exciting workout keeps people coming back, so make fun your focus.